-Fall is the perfect time for hiking in South Carolina.
-And on South Carolina’s Freshwater Coast, the cooler weather is not just great for leaf-peeping: we’ve got trails that are steeped in history and heritage as well as natural wonder.
-Revolutionary War trails at Musgrove Mill State Historic Site.
+South Carolina is perfect for hiking.
+On South Carolina’s Freshwater Coast, the weather isn’t the only plus: we’ve got trails that are steeped in history and heritage as well as natural wonder: Revolutionary War trails!

 This trail begins on the ADA boardwalk leading to the overlook at Horseshoe Falls.
 From there, you’ll go out to the battlefield area and come across interpretive waysides of the American Revolutionary War Battle of Musgrove Mill which occurred on August 19, 1780.